kFYatek/bbc-testcards/README.md

 #### File format description

-* All resulting files are PNG files with 16-bit depth per channel - RGB for color images.
+* All resulting files are TIFF files with 64-bit floating-point depth per channel - RGB for color images.
-* The channels conform to video-style encoding as defined for luminance - 4096 (`0x1000`) corresponds to the black level, and 60160 (`0xEB00`) corresponds to the white (or full-brightness, full-saturation primary color) level.
+* For each channel, 0.0 corresponds to the black level, and 1.0 corresponds to the white (or full-brightness, full-saturation primary color) level.
+Values outside the [0..1] range are permitted, to represent values outside the video-style limited range (i.e., [16..235] for 8-bit encoding).
 * For color images, the color channels correspond to primaries as defined for the appropriate format (BT.601 for standard definition, BT.709 for high definition).